©Fernando Caracena 2019

 Having the consensus against him, however, did not stop Einstein.
 He and younger scientists influenced by him persisted in drawing out some of the spooky implications of the quantum theory as it was mathematically formulated.
 The strangest feature that is counter intuitive is the phenomenon called quantum entanglement.
 Entanglement is another feature of quantum mechanics covered by Brian Green's video cited above.
 This argument of Einstein and collaborators brought out a prediction that could falsify quantum theory, which needed the test by a crucial experiment.
 The experiment has been done, and the spooky action at a distance feature of quantum entanglement has been proven to be true, see this C net article.

 In the Brain Green video, Green cites evolution as the mechanism that establishes an intuitive basis in humans, which formalized, results in classical physics.
 He further implies that quantum mechanics somehow manages to overcome this evolutionary bias and therefore brings us closer to reality.
 In a previous post ("Do Our Eyes Deceive Us?") we mentioned a previous use of Darwinian Evolution to explain the bias of our senses in confronting reality in the work of neuro-scientist, Donald Hoffman (see video).
 Unlike Green, Hoffman does not see as quantum mechanics as exempt form evolutionary bias.
 He argues that our whole space-time-object conceptual apparatus is a framework that is good enough for Darwinian survival, but not for seeing reality as it really is.
-That in reality, that framework is a simplified world that functions like the graphical user interface on a computer monitor.
-Pushing the argument farther, he proposes that quantum mechanics is a finer scale feature of that simplifies our interaction with the material environment through a simplified, conceptual user interface.
+What we take as objectively real is a simplified world that functions like the graphical user interface on a computer monitor, which is just good enough to keep us out of trouble.
+Pushing the argument farther, he proposes that quantum mechanics is a finer scale feature of that conceptual user interface.
 In other words, both classical and quantum physics are restricted by our evolved, simplified notion of reality.

 In a new theory, Donald Hoffman and Chetan Prakash propose that reality consists of and infinite network of interacting conscious agents.